git4example/genai-fsx-workshop-on-eks-auto/content/400_module1_fsx_perf/422_DynamicProvisioning.md

 #### Step 1: Define the StorageClass

 In the following steps you will be using the below environment variables,so lets set them.
-Copy and paste the below into your Cloud9 Terminal.
+Copy and paste the below into your VSCode IDE Terminal.

 :::code[]{language=bash showLineNumbers=true showCopyAction=true}
 VPC_ID=$(aws eks describe-cluster --name $CLUSTER_NAME --region $AWS_REGION --query "cluster.resourcesVpcConfig.vpcId" --output text)